 Prometheus has been viewed by some fans as this, not only for being a largely-inconsequential addition to the overall mythology, but for dropping a metric load of unanswered questions and shoddily-written characters into a plot that has little-to-no purpose other than explaining the origin of the "Space Jockey" seen in the original film.

 In the first film, Neo was a man told that everything he knew was a bunch of raining green data and was thrust into a much more dangerous new world.
 The audience learned right alongside him, and the smirk he makes in the dojo fight with Morpheus is an example.
-In Reloaded, Neo has become a Boring Invincible Hero who can kick the asses of 100 Smiths and remains a totally emotionless robot through the whole movie, even when he's making out with Trinity.
+In The Matrix Reloaded, Neo has become a Boring Invincible Hero who can kick the asses of 100 Smiths and remains a totally emotionless robot through the whole movie, even when he's making out with Trinity.

 It can be noted however that many feel Reloaded is the better of the sequels, while a handful think it even surpasses the first film.